 PLAYER POOL

-A team in need of a substitute player may use a player from the player pool.
-This player must play an outfield position, catching or pitching is prohibited.
-The player must be selected from the player pool list provided by the player agent.
-The list must have all available Majors selected player first, progressing down to AAA players based on availability.
+A team in need of a substitute player may use a player from the player pool as described in the green book.
+This player must play an outfield position, infield, catching or pitching is prohibited.
+The player must be selected from the player pool list provided by the player agent. .
 A team can only use one player from the player pool at a time, and only to fill a team to a maximum of nine players.
 The player agent will notify the player’s parent prior to the game by phone or text, and the player has until the start of the game to check in with the manager.
-Only a manager can recommend an eligible league player to the player pool, this includes players from the manager’s team as well as other league teams.
-Players from the Majors division are prohibited to play in AAA.
-If a AAA player plays in a Majors game, that player is now considered a Majors player and is prohibited to play in AAA for the remainder of the season.
+Players must play in their respective division.

 The player or parent will make the final decision to agree or deny the request from the manager to enter the player pool.